The best dressed stars on the Met Gala red carpet

 Lin-Manuel Miranda and Vanessa Nadal

 The Met Gala’s co-host arrived in a black jacket and white shirt and vest.
-His wife, Vanessa Nadal, wore a purple gown with puffy sleeves.
+His wife, Vanessa Nadal, wore a purple, long-sleeved gown.
 She accompanied the dress with green heels.

 Kaia Gerber

-The model posed in a sheer-silver gown with a cut-out detail on two sides of it by Alexander McQueen.
+The model posed in a sheer-silver gown, with a cut-out detail on both sides of it, by Alexander McQueen.
 Her hair was curled and featured two silver clips in it.

 Janelle Monáe

-The singer’s wore a black gown by Ralph Lauren that featured silver sparklses and silver jewellery on top of it.
+The singer wore a black gown by Ralph Lauren that featured silver sparkles on the bottom of it and silver jewellery on the top.
 She also had a silver headpiece on and bracelets on her wrist.

 Amy Schumer